 kWp = kilo Watts peak.
 1kWp = 1000Wp.
 Domestic systems are usually 4kWp, Commercial installations are normally up to 50kWp and industrial installations can reach 1000kWp (or 1MWp).

 kWh = kilo Watt hour.
 This is the same as one unit of electric.
 We buy electric in units or kWh.
-If you use 1 kW (kilo Watt) for one hour then you will have used a single unit of electric.
+If you use 1 kW (kilo Watt) for one hour then you will have used a single unit of electric i.e. a kWh.

 Inverter = The inverter is a ‘box’ that sits in the building changing the DC electric from the panels to AC electric that is acceptable for your appliances and the national grid.
 Inverter position is extremely important.
 Naked Solar always advise on the optimum place to put your inverter.

 Mounting system = This is the frame, brackets, hooks etc required to hold the panels in place.
 Various solutions are available to deal with the many situations that Solar PV panels can be mounted in.
-From ground mount to roof mount to roof integrated to wall mount, Naked Solar have experience in all types of mounting and can discuss every option with you.
+Our mounting system page details ground mount to roof mount options.
+Naked Solar have experience in all types of mounting and can discuss every option with you.

 FIT = Feed in Tariff, this is the government scheme which ended on 31st March 2019 and was a subsidy designed to drive down the installation price of Solar PV systems.
 More on Feed in Tariffs.